Things to consider before adopting an animal

 It’s easy to fall in love with an animal in an instant, but you have to be realistic about providing the right kind of environment for its health and happiness.

 The cost of taking in a new pet and caring for it properly can be quite high.
-Some things you will pay for include veterinary care (including vaccinations, flea and worm treatment), grooming, classes for training and obedience, toys, food and, sometimes, boarding, insurance.
+Some things you will pay for include veterinary care (including vaccinations, flea and worm treatment), grooming, classes for training and obedience, toys, food and, sometimes, boarding.
+We recommend that you have insurance for your pet, and provide one month’s free cover for adopted animals through PetPlan.

 Having a pet is like having another member of the family.
 Care, feeding, exercise: they require constant care and attention.
 You can’t ignore them just because you’re too busy or tired.
 Think about the things that already require your time.
 Do you have the time to commit to caring for a pet for its entire lifetime?